stack-of-tasks/pinocchio/README.md

 ## Credits

-The following people have been involved in the development of **Pinocchio**:
+The following people have been involved in the development of **Pinocchio** and are warmly thanked for their contributions:

 - [Justin Carpentier](https://jcarpent.github.io) (INRIA): main developer and manager of the project
 - [Nicolas Mansard](http://projects.laas.fr/gepetto/index.php/Members/NicolasMansard) (LAAS-CNRS): project instructor